 - Sibling Yin-Yang: With Tomoki.

-- Sitcom Arch-Nemesis: With Komiyama, whom Tomoko dislikes because she feels that she has to compete with her over Yuu's attention, later also because she convinced herself that Komiyama is sexually interested in Tomoki, causing Tomoko to be disgusted with her, and, as of chapter 47 of the main story, also because Komiyama admitted that she didn't like Tomoko back in middle school.
+- Sitcom Arch-Nemesis: With Komiyama, whom Tomoko dislikes because she feels that she has to compete with her over Yuu's attention, as well as because Komiyama is romantically and sexually interested in Tomoki, causing Tomoko to be disgusted with her, and, as of chapter 47 of the main story, also because Komiyama admitted that she didn't like Tomoko back in middle school.

-- Tomato in the Mirror: Chapter 1: After 5 months trying to convince herself that she is popular, Tomoko literally sees herself at the mirror and admits the horrible truth:Now that I look in the mirror after a few years I see that I turned into some creepy entity!
+- Tomato in the Mirror: Chapter 1: After 5 months trying to convince herself that she's popular, Tomoko literally sees herself at the mirror and admits the horrible truth:Now that I look in the mirror after a few years, I see that I turned into some creepy entity!

 - Unsympathetic Comedy Protagonist: Her portrayal switches between this, Cosmic Plaything and some combination of both depending on the chapter.
 She can be very pitiable, but at the same time rather self-centered, condescending (especially to her classmates, though this is restricted to her Inner Monologues and never expressed outwardly) and, in Chapter 33, is shown to be a devotee of schadenfreude.
-In the spinoff she is portrayed much more unsympathetically than in the main story.
+In the spinoff, she's portrayed much more unsympathetically than in the main story.